zacksiegfried/methylspan/README.md

 Takes a list object of primary site names and returns a dataframe with indivdual gene IDs as rows.
 Columns contain primary site name with mean methylation content data.

 ## Survival analysis on cancer patients using methylation data

-### Methylation data management (Permanent download method)

-MethylDataFetch.py and MSM.py must be placed in the same directory.
-Upon downloading methylation data the newly made beta_arrays directory must be kept in the same directory as these two scripts.

-MethylDataFetch.py contains functions related to downloading methylation data from NCI GDC data portal.
-Run the script and input primary site name to download all methylation beta array files from cases with corresponding primary site.

-**_Script will display download size and ask if you wish to proceed before downloading_**

-MSM.py contains functions to import and format methylation beta arrays and meta data into pandas data frames.
-These are mainly used in the modeling notebooks to import data.

 ### Mapping Ilumina CpG IDs to genomic positions